-The new Viewing Deck is a key piece of the master plan focused on creating a safe and accessible visitor experience.
+The new viewing deck is a key piece of the infrastructure improvement strategy focused on creating a safe and accessible visitor experience.

-The design has been developed in close collaboration with the community and the work is being led by Develop Nova Scotia and is funded by Tourism Nova Scotia’s Tourism Revitalization of Icons Program (TRIP), the Province of Nova Scotia, and ACOA.
+The design was developed in close collaboration with the community and the work was led by Develop Nova Scotia and is funded by Tourism Nova Scotia’s Tourism Revitalization of Icons Program (TRIP), the Province of Nova Scotia, and ACOA.

-The viewing deck and railings will be made of wood and steel, materials that will last and complementary to the rugged terrain The rail guard will be steel knit pattern that resembles fish net.
-It will be set into the landscape and take the shape of the rock so as to avoid overshadowing the real attraction at Peggy’s Cove, the landscape and lighthouse.
+The viewing deck and railings are made of wood and steel, materials that will last and are complementary to the rugged terrain.
+The rail guard will be steel knit pattern that resembles fish net.
+It will be set into the landscape and take the shape of the rock so as to avoid overshadowing the real attraction at Peggy’s Cove—the lighthouse, the landscape, and waves.
 Lighting is subtle and focused on safety, placed with the handrail or wheel guards, so as not to detract from the landscape and lighthouse at night.